chef/chef-web-docs/content/policyfile.md

 ### Role and Environment Mutability

-When running Chef without Policyfile roles and environments are global objects.
+When running Chef Infra without Policyfile roles and environments are global objects.
 Changes to roles and environments are applied immediately to any node that contains that role in its run-list or belong to a particular environment.
 This can make it hard to update roles and